FangRuoqing/tp/docs/UserGuide.md

 **Q**: Can I run Connectify on any operating system?<br>
 **A**: Yes, as long as you have Java 11 or above installed, Connectify should run on any operating system that supports Java.

+**Q**: Can I use Connectify offline?<br>
+**A**: Yes, Connectify is a desktop application, so it can be used offline once it's downloaded and installed on your computer.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Connectify home folder.